Patrick Dawson

 At this point, I went through several more iterations, following the suggestions provided and adding emotional & power words, increasing uncommon words while decreasing common words, and so on.

-16 attempts later, I had a much better headline with a score of 83 and no further suggestions from the tool.
+Several attempts later, I had a much better headline with a score of 76 and only 1 further suggestions from the tool.

-I usually stop making changes when the headline score reaches somewhere between the low 80s and 90, which usually makes it better than most of the competing headlines.
+I usually stop making changes when the headline score reaches somewhere between the high 70s and low 90s, which usually makes it better than most of the competing headlines.

-I prefer to work inside of Headline Studio so I don’t have any other distractions.
+While I have occasionally used the browser extension to log an idea before it disappears, I mainly prefer to work inside of Headline Studio so I don’t have any other distractions.

 Pricing

-Headline Studio by CoSchedule has several pricing options.
+Headline Studio by CoSchedule has multiple pricing options.

-I went with the Pro Annual account, since you get a bit of a discount paying in full, and the lowest tier provided enough headline credits for my needs.
+I went with the Premium Annual account, since you get a big discount paying in full, and the lowest tier provided enough headline credits for my needs.

-I’ve had no issue thus far, and can see myself maintaining a membership for years to come.
+I’ve had my Premium plan since early 2022, and can see myself maintaining a membership for years to come.

 Final Thoughts